All the Sun Princess Dining Options – So Many Choices, So Little Time

 The Eatery – Deck 9

 The buffet on the Sun Princess was very large and had many, many choices at each meal.
-What distinguished this buffet was that most of the food was dished out by Princess staff.
+What distinguished this buffet was that most of the food was dished out by the Princess staff.
 I liked this because I felt that it made the whole process more hygienic.
 However, it did slow up the line somewhat.

 Beverage station in the Eatery on the Sun Princess